Our 2022 Scholars

 1. What advice would you share with your freshman self?

 I would advise myself to get involved in as many clubs and activities as possible.
-My freshman year, I felt nervous about attending events by myself, and it took me a while to start making connections.
+During my freshman year, I felt nervous about attending events by myself, and it took me a while to start making connections.
 In addition, I would encourage myself to make friends in my classes and connect with professors early.
 This helps with getting help and support when needed, as well as motivation to stay on top to schoolwork and studying.

 1. Why did you choose your major?